 In most cases, it’s your healthcare provider’s job to file Medicare claims for any services you receive.
-However, on rare occasions you’ll receive a bill for services covered under Original Medicare (Medicare Part A and Part B) when your healthcare provider doesn’t file a claim in a timely manner.
-In those instances you may need to file a claim on your own behalf.
+However, on rare occasions, you’ll receive a bill for services covered under Original Medicare (Medicare Part A and Part B) when your healthcare provider doesn’t file a claim promptly.
+In those instances, you may need to file a claim on your behalf.

 Before you take action, you should first ask your doctor or healthcare supplier to file the claim.
 They have up to twelve months to do so.
 Nevertheless, if it’s close to the end of that timeframe and your doctor still hasn’t complied, you may need to file the claim yourself.
 To do that, you’ll need to fill out and mail a Medicare Patient’s Request for Medical Payment form (also known as the CMS-1490S claim form).

 The form itself is relatively simple.
 However, it includes a few pages of instructions, which can make it feel daunting.
 So what do you need to do to accurately file a claim?
 Let’s take a look.

 What Information Do You Need to Fill Out This Form?